PolaricServer/webapp2/README.md

   stylesheets polaric.css and popup.css

-  To run this you will also need OpenLayers (ol.js and ol.css), Jquery (jquery.js) and Proj4 (proj4.js) placed in a subdirectory called lib.
+  To run this you will also need OpenLayers (ol.js and ol.css), Jquery (jquery.js), Jquery-ui (jquery-ui/*) and Proj4 (proj4.js) placed in a subdirectory called lib.

   Use compile-js.sh to minify the javascript code.